valentinschabschneider/elliot/README.md

 ## Error handling

-Set the header `x-json-error-response` to recieve errors as a JSON response.
+Set the header `X-JSON-ERROR-RESPONSE` to recieve errors as a JSON response.